bitcoin-sv/merchantapi-reference/README.md

 For development, you will need the following

-1. [.NET core SDK 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) installed in your environnement.
+1. [.NET core SDK 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) installed in your environment.
 2. and instance of PostgreSQL database.
 You can download it from [here](https://www.postgresql.org/download/) or use a [Docker image](https://hub.docker.com/_/postgres).
 3. access to instance of running [BSV node](https://github.com/bitcoin-sv/bitcoin-sv/releases) with RPC interface and ZMQ notifications enabled